GMA Network: 1980s

 During martial law under the Marcos regime, GMA managed to broadcast the funeral of senator Ninoy Aquino, a public opposition leader who was assassinated in August 1983, the only local network to do so.
 In 1984, Imee Marcos, daughter of Ferdinand Marcos, attempted to take over GMA.
 However, the takeover was prevented by the network executives.
 Stewart left the country for good as a result.
 The network played an instrumental role during the years preceding the People Power Revolution.
 They were the first to air an interview with Corazon Aquino in 1984, as well as when she announced her intention to run for presidency once she receives one million signatures.
 During the People Power Revolution, the network was also the first to report that Fidel Ramos and Juan Ponce Enrile broke away from the Marcos administration.
-GMA's rival ABS-CBN reopened in September 1986 and convinced key people to transfer networks including Freddie M. Garcia along with key people from the network's Marketing and Engineering departments.
+GMA's rival ABS-CBN reopened in September 1986 and convinced several of the network's talents and executives, including Freddie M. Garcia to transfer along with key people from the network's Marketing and Engineering departments.

-The People Power Revolution enabled previously closed down television stations to air again.
-However, the political instability during Aquino's term added burden to the network, most notably when it was stormed by rebel soldiers for two days as a part of an attempted coup against the Aquino administration.
+The People Power Revolution enabled previously shut television stations to air again.
+However, the political instability during Aquino's term added burden to the network, mostly in 1987 when it was stormed by rebel soldiers for two days as a part of an attempted coup against the Aquino administration.
 In 1987, the network broadcast its programs for the first time in full stereo, the first VHF television network to do so in the country.
-Additionally, Broadway Centrum opened, and in 1988, they also inaugurated the 777 feet, 120 kW Tower of Power in Quezon City, the tallest man-made structure in the country.
+Additionally, Broadway Centrum opened, and in 1988, they also inaugurated the 777 feet, 120 kW Tower of Power in Quezon City, one of the tallest man-made structures in the country.